Jawa-San/WordGames/README.md

 ### `MasterMind`

 Mastermind is a classic code-breaking board game where there is a secret color code, and the player attempts to guess it within a limited number of turns.
 The player receives feedback after each guess: for correct color or correct color and position.

+### `Solitaire`

+Solitaire is a card game that requires planning and a keen eye.
+Be careful as this game can seer into the deep crevices of your brain and you will notice it everywhere you look.